PBertinJohannet/Mona/README.md

 ## Patterns

-Once you have created a type you can pattern match on it.
+Once you have created a type you can pattern match on it, it is lazily evaluated like the if.

 ```
 sig isNone = Maybe Int -> Bool;